 On Tuesday, a New York City Council committee is debating a new bill to make the dining sheds that sprung up to keep restaurants in business during the pandemic a permanent fixture.

-"It's important we save our small businesses, our restaurants," said bill sponsor Marjorie Velazquez, "What's worse to public safety is an empty storefront."
+"It's important we save our small businesses, our restaurants," bill sponsor Marjorie Velazquez said.
+"What's worse to public safety is an empty storefront."

-In a city where there is stiff competition for every square inch, there are now 12 thousand such structures, and not everyone is happy about all the real estate going into restaurants.
+In a city where there is stiff competition for every square inch, there are now 12,000 such structures, and not everyone is happy about all the real estate going into restaurants.

-"There are people who live on blocks who haven't had their streets cleaned in two years," said one protester.
+"There are people who live on blocks who haven't had their streets cleaned in two years," one demonstrator said.

-Dozens protested in the Village on Saturday, citing an increase in garbage, rats and people sleeping in the sheds, saying it is time for New York City to regain its sidewalks and streets.
+Dozens protested in the Village over the weekend, citing an increase in garbage, rats, and people sleeping in the sheds, saying it is time for New York City to regain its sidewalks and streets.